akukral/craftbox/README.md

 Turn off your server - `vagrant halt`

 SSH into your server - `vagrant ssh`

+### Usage
+##### Basic NPM/Gulp
+Use `npm install` to install Gulp and package.json dependancies.

+Run `gulp` to spin up local server at http://localhost:3000 with BrowserSync once your vagrant server is up.
+Run `gulp build` to compress js and css.

 ##### Provisioning
 I am currently using [Ansible](https://www.ansible.com) to provision the box.
 You can find all the provisioning files in the provisioning folder.
 Vagrant uses the Vagrantfile to run a shell script on the VM that installs Ansible and starts the Ansible playbook.
 That way you don't have to install Ansible on your host machine.